 A sudden, major loss or humiliation.
 Parents should be on the alert to ensure that their child is not the victim of either physical or social bullying.

 As we’ve already said, if you have reason to suspect that your adolescent might be seriously depressed or suicidal, seek appropriate help immediately.
 You may want to contact your physician for advice or a referral.
 Even if a present threat of suicide doesn’t seem to be part of the picture, you should still take definite steps to deal with the depression.
 Listen carefully to your son when he talks about his problems.
 Take his feelings seriously.
 Get a physician’s evaluation of his condition and be willing to consider appropriate medication (antidepressants can normalise disturbances in neurotransmitter function in the brain and are neither addictive nor an “escape from reality”).

 We also recommend that you seek professional counselling for your teen and the entire family without delay.
-Call us.
+Call us or write to email@example.com.
 Focus on the Family Malaysia’s Counselling department can provide you with a list of qualified counsellors in your area who specialise in dealing with problems of this nature.

 © 2010 Focus on the Family.
 All rights reserved.
 Used with permission.
 Adapted from The Complete Guide to Baby and Child Care a Focus on the Family resource published by Tyndale House Publishers. © 1997, 2007, Focus on the Family.